kadojs/kado/doc/Mime.md

 ### static Mime.getType(input)
 * `input` {string|Buffer} the portion provided to determine file type.
-* Return {MimeType} a new instance of a MimeType class populated with the matched type, otherwise `null` when no type is matched.
+* Return {MimeType|null} a new instance of a MimeType class populated with the matched type, otherwise `null` when no type is matched.